-There is now considerable demand for multi-skilled individuals with knowledge and understanding of research, policy and practice in both nutrition and physical activity.
-This programme equips you with such skills, as well as providing unique insight into the fascinating interactions between physical activity, nutrition and health through blending epidemiology, psychology and policy-relevant research.
+There is now considerable demand for multiskilled individuals with knowledge and understanding of research, policy and practice in both nutrition and physical activity.
+This programme equips you with such skills, as well as providing unique insight into the fascinating interactions between physical activity, nutrition and health by blending epidemiology, psychology and policy-relevant research.

-The programme is specifically designed for qualified dieticians, physical activity specialists, and other health professionals such as nurses, physiotherapists and occupational therapists who want to advance in the important area of nutrition-related and physical activity-related public health.
-It is also suitable for newly-qualified graduates seeking to develop a career in this area.
+The programme is specifically designed for qualified dieticians, physical activity specialists and other health professionals (such as nurses, physiotherapists and occupational therapists) who are looking to develop in the important area of nutrition-related and physical activity-related public health.
+It is also suitable for newly-qualified graduates planning a career in this area.

-The results of the latest Research Exercise Framework rate the Centre for Exercise, Nutrition and Health Sciences as the leading UK centre of research excellence within the field of physical activity, nutrition and health research.
-In addition, 100 per cent of its evidence research impact was judged to be of the highest level.
+The latest Research Excellence Framework rated the Centre for Exercise, Nutrition and Health Sciences as the leading UK centre of research excellence within the field of physical activity, nutrition and health research.
+In addition, 100 per cent of its research impact was judged to be of the highest level.

 Take a look at these videos to find out more, including interviews with current students.

 Fees for 2018/19

 We charge an annual tuition fee.
 Fees for 2018/19 are as follows:

 - UK/EU: full-time (MSc)

 - UK/EU: part-time (two years) (MSc)